wengio3/surfs_up/README.md

 # Results

-The result of the analysis for June and December are as followed, but the results are summarized and using statistics terms.
+The result of the analysis for June and December are as followed, but the results are summarized using statistics terms.
 Here's a refresher on key concepts in statistics shown in the analysis.

  * Count: count is simply the count of how many items or "observations" you have.
  * means: mean (average) of a data set is found by adding all numbers in the data set and then dividing by the number of values in the set.
 The median is the middle value when a data set is ordered from least to greatest.